Cost of Living

 Every attempt has been made to provide current, accurate, and consistent data in this database.
 There may be some differences due to sources, methodologies, or timing of data-assembly.

-Topeka participates in the ACCRA Cost of Living Index study which measures differences between areas in the cost of consumer goods and services, excluding taxes and non-consumer expenditures, for professional and managerial households in the top income quintile.
+Topeka participates in a Cost of Living Index study which measures differences between areas in the cost of consumer goods and services, excluding taxes and non-consumer expenditures, for professional and managerial households in the top income quintile.

 Annual 2019 Q3 data ranked Topeka at 87.3 with the average for 269 urban areas participating being 100.

-The study is based on more than 60 items, for which prices are collected quarterly by the Greater Topeka Partnership or similar organization in each participating urban area.
+The study is based on more than 60 items, for which prices are collected quarterly by the Greater Topeka Partnership or similar organizations in each participating urban area.
 The composite index is based on six components–housing, utilities, grocery items, transportation, health care, and miscellaneous goods and services.
-Small differences should not be interpreted as showing any measurable difference, according to ACCRA.
+Small differences should not be interpreted as showing any measurable difference.